 Phoebe S. K. Young (Ph.D., University of California, San Diego, Associate Professor)

 Phoebe Young teaches and writes about the cultural and environmental history of the modern United States and the American West.
 Her first book, California Vieja: Culture and Memory in a Modern American Place (University of California Press, 2006, published under her previous name of Phoebe S. Kropp) examined public memories of the Spanish past, the built environment, regional development, and race relations in Southern California between the 1880s and the 1930s.
-She is currently working on a book for Oxford University Press on the history of camping and sleeping outside that explores the meanings and politics of nature in American culture.
-Two recent articles draw upon this research: “Wilderness Wives and Dishwashing Husbands: Comfort and the Domestic Arts of Camping Out, 1880-1910,” Journal of Social History, Fall 2009; and “Sleeping Outside: The Political Natures of Urban Camping,” Cities in Nature: Urban Environments of the American West, ed.
-Char Miller (Univ. of Nevada Press, 2010).
-She has received fellowships from the Henry E. Huntington Library, the Smithsonian Institution, and the American Council of Learned Societies, which awarded her the Oscar Handlin Fellowship for 2010.
+Her current book project (under contract with Oxford University Press) examines the history of camping and sleeping outside in American life since the Civil War and traces the relationships between outdoor practices, social politics, and public nature.
+Samples of this work have appeared in the Journal of Social History (Fall 2009), and Cities in Nature: Urban Environments of the American West, ed.
+Char Miller (2010).
+She is also the co-editor of an anthology entitled Rendering Nature: Animals, Bodies, Places, Politics (University of Pennsylvania Press, forthcoming 2014), which will include her essay examining the narratives of tent camping that shaped the Occupy movement.
+She has received multiple awards and grants, including fellowships from the Henry E. Huntington Library, the Smithsonian Institution, and the American Council of Learned Societies. her current pedagogical interests include the theory and practice of digital history, flipped/hybrid course instruction, and student learning assessment.
 She can be reached at Phoebe.Young@Colorado.edu.

 Tom Zeiler (Ph.D., University of Massachusetts, Professor)